I also did daycare fundraisers when I was starting up.

 My parents loved this.
-I made the events like parties for the kids and posted pictures of all the fun cooking they got to do, games and crafts on Facebook and had no trouble filling all three events as full as I wanted.
+I made the events like parties for the kids and posted pictures of all the fun cooking they got to do, games, and crafts on Facebook and had no trouble filling all three events as full as I wanted.

-One family that didn't need to use the event and they donated money.
+One family didn’t need to use the event and they donated money.
 I also got a donation from a neighbor because of what I posted on Facebook.

 Fundraising ideas for daycare centers